 NOTE: A nomination period may be extended because an incumbent, eligible to be elected, failed to file a Declaration of Candidacy.
-Candidates' Statements of Qualifications for that particular office filed by either candidates prior to the 88th day before the election or during the extended period, may be withdrawn, but not changed, until March 15, 2012, 5:00 p.m.
+Candidates' Statements for that particular office filed by either candidate prior to the 88th day before the election or during the extended period, may be withdrawn, but not changed, until March 14, 2016, 5:00 p.m. § 8022

 COURT OF APPEAL-4TH DIST., DIV.
-3
+3 FILED